Non-Human Identity Observability Platforms: A Comprehensive Guide

 At their heart, NHI Observability Platforms provide a suite of essential capabilities:

 • Real-time Monitoring and Alerting: These platforms continuously monitor NHI activity, flagging any anomalous behavior.
-For example, if an API key suddenly starts accessing resources it never has before, the platform triggers an immediate alert, reducing the window for potential damage.
+For example, if an api key suddenly starts accessing resources it never has before, the platform triggers an immediate alert, reducing the window for potential damage.
+This monitoring provides the crucial visibility needed to detect threats.

-• Automated Credential Management: Managing secrets like API keys and passwords can be a nightmare.
+• Automated Credential Management: Managing secrets like api keys and passwords can be a nightmare.
 These platforms automate credential rotation, storage, and access, reducing the risk of exposed or compromised credentials.
+This automation ensures that the credentials themselves are observable and managed securely.

 Consider a scenario where a cloud workload, an NHI, is responsible for backing up a database.
 An NHI Observability Platform would: